 2025 International Teacher Tour

-Seminar 2025, Needlework Faire Is excited to announce
+Seminar 2025, Needlework Faire Is excited to announce the 2025 ITT Venues

 2025 International Teacher Tour

-Featuring outstanding international teachers:
+Featuring outstanding international teacher:

 Clara Warschauer, London, UK